rendner/py-plugin-dataframe-viewer/docs/VALIDATING_STYLE_FUNCTIONS.md

 ## Support From The Plugin
 The plugin provides an automatic validation by using a similar algorithm as described above.

-Whenever a chunk is fetched from a `DataFrame`, the plugin can validate the data of the fetched chunk afterwards in the background.
+Whenever a chunk is fetched from a `DataFrame`, the plugin can validate the data of the fetched chunk afterward in the background.
 > Note: The validation **can't** ensure that the combined output of all chunks of a `DataFrame` is the same as the output of the `DataFrame`.
-> This would require to generate the HTML for the whole `DataFrame` at once which isn't doable in realtime.
+> This would require to generate the styled output for the whole `DataFrame` at once which isn't doable in realtime.
 > It can only guarantee that the combined output of smaller 2d parts, taken from the fetched chunk, match with the output of the fetched chunk.
 >
 > I expect that the current implementation can already provide good guidance.